supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    ![](../Media/image3.png)

-1. When prompted, in the Azure portal, sign in by using following credentials:
+1. If prompted, in the Azure portal, sign in by using following credentials:

    - Username: <inject key="AzureAdUserEmail"></inject>